 With any large IT undertaking — think: migrating a large company of 20,000 employees from an on-prem posture to Office 365 in the cloud — the big question becomes: Where to Start?

-As ROI is important, and maybe even the reason for the undertaking the exercise in the first place, does an organization need an E1, E3, or an E5 license?
+As ROI is important, and maybe even the reason for undertaking the exercise in the first place, does an organization need an E1, E3, or an E5 license?
 Are there other alternatives to consider, such as an F1 license?
 Contrary to popular belief, is it is possible to mix and match the various licensing models to achieve maximum efficiency to reduce the overall costs to the business as intended?
-The answer is “YES” to all of above.
+The answer to all of the above is “Yes”.

 Set a Solid Foundation All good builders recommend starting a home with a solid foundation.
 In the case of a data migration, it is creating the proper construct to ensure future cloud projects have a sound basis for success.
 Moving large corporate IT infrastructures with multiple platforms, hundreds of data feeds, and a host of applications to O365 is no different.
 This is especially true in the case of home-grown legacy applications that were created and supported by people who are no longer with the company or have moved onto a different role.

-There are other technical and significant infrastructure issues to consider as well when beginning the journey to O365, as large organizations have a tendency to fall behind on their versions of Windows for servers (R2) and desktops, therefore the potential for having to perform upgrades to avoid unsupported or soon to be unsupported version is very real and other additional costs to consider.
+There are other technical and significant infrastructure issues to consider as well when beginning the journey to O365, as large organizations have a tendency to fall behind on their versions of Windows for servers (R2) and desktops.
+Therefore, the potential for having to perform upgrades to avoid unsupported or soon-to-be unsupported versions is very real and another additional cost to consider.

 For any organization who is struggling to answer some of these basic questions, SPHERE has the knowledge and expertise around Office 365 to answer these important questions as well as provide the services, the software and the workflows necessary to enable complex IT organizations to communicate with their user-base to ensure organizations are procuring the proper licenses for their employees as well as migrating the properly permissioned data to Office 365.